api3dao/oev-docs/docs/oev/overview/auction-cycle.md

 The searcher can use the winning signature to pay for the OEV bid on the target chain by making a transaction.
 They need to pay the bid amount announced in the bid submission.
 This payment will be forwarded to the dApp.
-The signature ensures that only the auction winner can do so.

 After they've made the payment, the contract allows them to perform the data feed updates with exclusive rights.
 Note that API3 feeds guarantee very strong